matt-teran/BestestBuy/README.md

 ### Overview:
 <img src="./image/overview.png" alt="BestestBuyOverview" style="zoom: 40%"/>

-- Image Gallery with epand view mode, arrow buttons, responsive thumbnails.
+- Image Gallery with expand view mode, arrow buttons, responsive thumbnails.
 - Cart icon will open a pop-up window to display all the products has been added.
 - Star rating component and link to review section.
 - Product category, name, overview and features.